 - Cochlea that comprises the nerves of hearing.

-- Semicircular canals that contain the receptors that help in maintaining balance.
+- Semicircular canals contain the receptors that help in maintaining balance.

 - Vestibule also contains the receptors for body balance.

-For more information on diagram of ear, keep visiting BYJU’S Biology website or download BYJU’S app for further reference.
+For more information on the diagram of the ear, keep visiting BYJU’S Biology website or download BYJU’S app for further reference.

 What is the function of the external ear?